 - Your baby may start to stare at you as you eat

-- Baby will no long be pushing their tongue out of their mouths (tongue thrust reflex)
+- Your baby will no longer be pushing their tongue out of their mouths (tongue thrust reflex)

-- Baby will have developed the pincer grasp.
+- Your baby will have developed the pincer grasp.
 This is where babies learn to grab things using their thumb and forefinger.

 - Your baby should be able to sit up well without any support.

-Later on we will talk about the types of foods you can start with for best results.
+Later on, we will talk about the types of baby led weaning first foods you can start with for best results.

-You don’t necessarily have to sit down at a set time to feed your baby you just look out for hunger signs and give your baby little bits of food.
+You don’t necessarily have to sit down at a set time to feed your baby, you can just look out for hunger signs and give your baby little bits of food as and when needed.